Finiteness properties of automorphism spaces of manifolds with finite fundamental group: Finiteness properties of diffeomorphism groups

 Let $M$ be a closed smooth manifold of dimension $d=2n\ge6$ with finite fundamental group.
 Our task is to show that $\BDiff(M)$ and all its homotopy groups are of finite type.
 We first assume that $M$ is connected.

-By \cref{prop:mcg-finfty}, the group $\pi_1(B\Diff(M))$ is of finite type, so in view of \cref{prop:finite-type-homotopy-groups}, it suffices to show that the higher homotopy groups of $\BDiff(M)$ are of finite type or equivalently (as they are abelian) that they are finitely generated.
+By \cref{thm:mcg-finfty}, the group $\pi_1(B\Diff(M))$ is of finite type, so in view of \cref{prop:finite-type-homotopy-groups}, it suffices to show that the higher homotopy groups of $\BDiff(M)$ are of finite type or equivalently (as they are abelian) that they are finitely generated.
 To this end, we consider the composition

 of the Hurewicz map with the homomorphism induced by the second Stiefel-Whitney class of $M$.
 Since $\pi_2(M)$ is finitely generated (see \cref{coro:pi1-finite-pik-fg}), the kernel of \eqref{equ:SW} is generated by finitely many elements, say $x_1,\ldots,x_k\in \pi_2(M)$.
-As $d\ge6$, it follows from \cite[Th\'eor\`eme d'existence]{Haefliger} that these generators can be represented (as unpointed homotopy classes) by an embedding $e\colon \sqcup^kS^2\hookrightarrow M$.
+By general position, these generators can be represented (as unpointed homotopy classes) by an embedding $e\colon \sqcup^kS^2\hookrightarrow M$.
 The normal bundle of this embedding is classified by the second Stiefel-Whitney class, so is trivial as we chose the $x_i$ to lie in the kernel of \eqref{equ:SW}.
 Consequently, there is an extension $e$ to an embedding of the form $\bar{e}\colon \sqcup ^kS^2\times D^{d-2}\hookrightarrow M$.
-Restricting diffeomorphism of $M$ to this tubular neighborhood yields a fibration sequence
+Restricting diffeomorphisms of $M$ to this tubular neighborhood yields a fibration sequence